Mel Hunter: Technical and Scientific Illustration

-Naturalistic Lithography
+Naturalistic lithography

 After 17 years of technical and scientific illustration, Hunter moved from New York to Chester, Vermont in 1967.
 He began creating lithographic prints depicting the natural scenes which surrounded him.
 The following year, he was commissioned to create a series of more than 130 watercolors of "Birds of the Northeast" by Abercrombie & Fitch Galleries and Massachusetts Audubon Society.
 By 1970, Hunter signed a contract with World Publishing Co. for a series of 13 ecological books for children, dealing with topics like the beginning of the earth, mankind, plants, birds, mammals and insects.

-In 1976, after accidental damage to his limestone lithographic drawing, Hunter began using mylar as a medium for his lithography, and published a controversial photo-illustrated article in the American Artist Magazine entitled "Revolution in Hand-Drawn Lithography".
-In 1984, Hunter published his seminal hardcover textbook, The New Lithography which details the "Mylar Method", still in wide use today.
+In 1976, after accidental damage to his limestone lithographic drawing, Hunter began using Mylar as a medium for his lithography, and published a controversial photo-illustrated article in the American Artist Magazine titled "Revolution in Hand-Drawn Lithography".
+In 1984, Hunter published his hardcover textbook, The New Lithography, detailing the "Mylar Method" still in wide use today.

-Death
+Personal life and death

+Hunter married Nancy O'Connor in July 1969.
+The couple had three children, and divorced in March 1985.
+He then married Susan Harriet Smith in September 1986.

-Although diagnosed with Parkinson's Disease in the 1990s, Hunter died of bone cancer in February 2004.
-True to his final wish, an attempt was made to launch his cremated remains into space.
-A private launch, coordinated by Space Services Inc. on the New Frontier Flight was successful on May 22, 2012.
+Although diagnosed with Parkinson's disease in the 1990s, Hunter died of bone cancer in February 2004.
+True to his final wish, his cremated remains were launched into space on May 22, 2012.